sorra/Exia/README.md

 Exia
 ====

+A tooling framework for analyzing and modifying large codebases **automatically**.

-Proved on 2 million lines of code: a tooling framework for automatic analysis and modification on large codebases.
+Proved on 2 million lines of code.

 Supports Java 6/7/8 (Modification on Java 8 code is not fully tested).